How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 What is the best month to go to Machu Picchu?

-The best month for Machu Picchu depends on what are you looking for.
-I would avoid December through February because you risk to find rain all day long every day.
+The best month for Machu Picchu depends on what you are looking for.
+I would avoid December through February because you risk experiencing rain every day.
 Or the summer which is hot and crowded.
-Check out my full guide linked above to learn more.
+For more information, please refer to my comprehensive guide, available here.

 Can Machu Picchu be done in one day?